eProsima/Micro-XRCE-DDS-docs/docs/client.rst

   This implies that a reliable stream is more expensive than best effort streams, in both, memory and bandwidth.

 The streams are maybe the highest memory load part of the application.
-For that, choose a great configuration for the application purpose is highly recommendable, especially when the target is a low level resource device.
+For that, the choice of a right configuration for the application purpose is highly recommendable, especially when the target is a limited resources device.
 The :ref:`optimization_label` page explain more about how to archive this.

 API